Christmas & HolidayDavid Scott AllenDessertProvencal RecipesTaste

 • Add flour and whisk to blend.

-• Make a well in the center and add the eggs and orange blossom water.
+• Make a well in the centre and add the eggs and orange blossom water.

-• Then, using a large wooden spoon, continue to mix all the dry ingredients into the wet ingredients.
+• Then, using a large wooden spoon, continue mixing the dry ingredients into the wet ingredients.

 • Eventually, you will need to give up the spoon and use your hands.